kimcatbar/team-8-repo/README.md

 1. Download project repository and store it on your computer
 2. Make sure IDE supports python3 by locating the current version installed on your computer
 3. Create a virtual environement by inputting the command python3 -m venv "name of environment"
-4. Once the virtual environment has been initiated, you might need to select an interpeter to run the applicatio
+4. Once the virtual environment has been initiated, you might need to select an interpeter to run the application
-5. Find the file path in the virtual environment file (venv) that runs python3 and paste it View > Command Pallete.(see image below)
+5. Find the file path in the virtual environment file (venv) that runs python3 and paste it to View > Command Pallette.(see image below)
 6. Run the command: python run.py from the Project folder.
  <img width="607" alt="Screenshot 2022-12-12 at 11 10 38 PM" src="https://user-images.githubusercontent.com/113465921/207249970-2a7470aa-8815-49c2-b5a3-85abe9fe7038.png">

 ### Scope of functionalities
 1. Application Homepage
-   - The applications homepage welcomes the user the socail media website and gives them the option to login, register or            be redirected to our project repository.
+   - The applications homepage welcomes the user the social media website and gives them the option to login, register or be redirected to our project repository.
 2. Register
    - If this is your first time visiting the website, create an account by choosing a username and password in the Register link.
 3. Login Page